brajeshwar/brajeshwar.github.io/_posts/2021/2021-06-11-brajeshwar.com-2021.md

 [Jekyll Exporter](https://wordpress.org/plugins/jekyll-exporter/) can convert your content to Jekyll compatible content.
 Unfortunately, it always died on me while converting my site (1500+ posts, pages, etc.) on the live server.

 I ended up importing my WordPress content using the [Jekyll Import](https://github.com/jekyll/jekyll-import) gem.
 You can read the [official documentation](https://import.jekyllrb.com) to get started.
-If I remember correctly, for some reason, I chose the [wordpress.com](https://import.jekyllrb.com/docs/wordpressdotcom/) version instead of the suggested self-hosted [wordpress](https://import.jekyllrb.com/docs/wordpress/) version (my website is self-hosted.
+If I remember correctly, for some reason, I chose the [wordpress.com](https://import.jekyllrb.com/docs/wordpressdotcom/) version instead of the suggested self-hosted [wordpress](https://import.jekyllrb.com/docs/wordpress/) version (my website is self-hosted).

-I believed, I got the final files as `.html` with quite a lot of HTML markup left-overs from WordPress, [Textile](https://textile-lang.com), and other custom codes forgotten over the years.
-Pandoc was a life-saver.

 I believed I got the final files as `.html` with many HTML markup left-overs from WordPress, [Textile](https://textile-lang.com), and custom codes that were forgotten over the years.
 I used [Pandoc](https://pandoc.org) to selectively convert a lot of the HTML markup to their Markdown equivalent.

 I was happy with the final result, and the website was already running.
 However,  the files needed some manual cleaning as there were remnants of shortcodes (WordPress, Textile, custom plugins) and a few other metadata.

-Almost every day, I spent about 10 to 15 minutes each day cleaning up the posts -- one year at a time (2001-2020).
+Almost every day, during the months of July and August of 2021, I spent about 10-15 minutes cleaning up the posts -- one year at a time -- from 2001 to 2020.
+I have too many posts to handle, so I separated each year into their own folders.
 [Sublime Text](https://www.sublimetext.com) made it easy to do a `Find & Replace` across folders to fix many references, links, etc. I was able to do sweeping replacements across 1500+ text files quickly in a matter of seconds.

 Here are some references that I read while importing WordPress content to Jekyll;